Albalate de Zorita: History

-Traditions:
+Traditions

-The main festival is in honor of the Holy Cross, or ``Cruz del Perro´´ as they call it there, which is a cross dated in the 13th century, discovered by two farmers in a near place near the village, on September, 27th, 1514, since then, it is the patron of the village.
+The main festival is in honor of the Holy Cross, or Cruz del Perro, which is a cross that dates back to the 13th century, discovered by two farmers in a near place near the village, on September, 27th, 1514, since then, it is the patron of the village.
 For the festival, they have bullfighting, fireworks, two parades (one the Sunday before 27 September, which is a pilgrimage to where it was discovered, and another one, one or two days before the day) and also the religious celebrations, a mass, and a procession with the image.